Danmaku Settings.md

 });

-// Create zwplayer's internal danmaku input UI in the DIV element with ID dammu-controlbar
+// Create the zwplayer internal danmaku input UI inside the DIV element with the ID dammu-controlbar

 window.mainplayer.buildDanmuControlbar('dammu-controlbar');